What is an EV Loan Subsidy in India?

 Best Application Periods

-- Before March 2025: The FAME II phase and many state subsidies may change or end after this.
+- Before March 2026: The FAME II phase and many state subsidies may change or end after this.

 - Festive Seasons: Banks and NBFCs (Non-Banking Financial Companies) often launch special EV loan rates and offers.

-- Post-GST Rate Cuts: Sometimes, tax changes make it even cheaper—track policy updates.
+- Post-GST Rate Cuts: Sometimes, tax changes make it even cheaperβtrack policy updates.

 Application Windows